 Set a Budget

 Unless you just won yourself the lottery (or even then), you need to have a budget before you get on the plane.
 You should ideally set your budget before booking plane tickets and hotels.
+If you want to stay in a luxury Dubai Beach Hotel, set your budget accordingly.
+If you want to fly first class, the same applies.
 The biggest expenses to factor in all your transport costs and your accommodation.
 The biggest chunk of your travel budget would go to these.

 The next part of your budget should be allocated to eating and traveling within the cities.
 You can easily find an average living cost of every country online.
 Make an estimate of travel expenditure for each country you will be visiting.